Svalorzen/CppCopyProposal/README.md

 >   not require that any enum type, reference type, array type, function type, or
 >   pointer-to-member type be allowed as an underlying type.

+Even the syntax proposed here can be easily compared to P0109.
+However, P0109 takes great care into allowing method and access specification to primitive types.
+The difficulty of treating primitive types in this way in an unambiguous way is very hard, as is also exemplified by the fact that inheriting from primitive is disallowed, as there is no clear way to do so.

+Additionally, P0109 heavily focuses on *trampolines*, a new concept that allows to include or disregard methods from the original class.
+On the other hand, it does not consider the possibility of extending the new types.

-However, this document tries to propose a possibly more simple approach, where a new language feature is introduced with the same meaning and functionality as if the user autonomously implemented a new class him/herself, matching the original type completely.
-Thus, it should result for the user more simple to understand (as it simply matches already the already understood mechanics of creating a new, unique type from nothing), and no new rules for type conversion and selection on overloads have to be created.
+This document tries to propose a possibly more straightforward approach, which meaningfully mimics existing code and understanding.
+We introduce a language feature to extend existing types with a similar syntax to inheritance.
+This framework matches the mechanics of creating a new, unique type from scratch, and no new rules for type conversion and selection on overloads have to be created.

 Design Decisions
 ----------------